-Salaisons Jouvin, a French company specializing in the production of cold meats, wanted to ensure its products were consistently of high quality, while simultaneously cutting costs.
-This case study explores how Salaisons Jouvin implemented vision inspection equipment to achieve its goals.
+A cold meat processor wanted to ensure its products were consistently high quality, while cutting costs.
+This case study explores how vision inspection equipment helped the company achieve its goals.

 Building a food manufacturing facility from scratch would be a daunting project even for someone with a strong background in this industry.
 So imagine how challenging it was for Ivan and Elaine Pezzoli whose only previous experience was as a restaurateur in Brazil.